-The curriculum for the MA in Educational Leadership with concentration in Student Affairs in Higher Education (SAHE) has been carefully designed to ensure the development of educational leaders in student affairs operations in colleges and universities.
+The curriculum for the MA in Leadership with concentration in Student Affairs in Higher Education (SAHE) has been carefully designed to ensure the development of educational leaders in student affairs operations in colleges and universities.
 An emphasis of the program is the development of educational leaders who can transform institutions into learning communities in which all members of a diverse society are accorded opportunity and respect.
 The program adheres to the Master’s Level Student Affairs Professional Preparation Program Standards developed by the Council for the Advancement of Standards (CAS Professional Standards for Higher Education, 8th ed.).
 Leadership coursework is organized around foundational studies, professional studies, and supervised practice.

 As an active participant in these programs you will develop as a leader through an expanded self- knowledge and worldview.
 You will develop student affairs competencies and leadership strategies.
 You will learn how to guide a professional team as you integrate recommendations from research with an assessment of the needs of a college and/or university and create a plan for student success.
 You will explore the political and social implications of higher education and the educational requirements of a diverse, democratic, multicultural society.
 You will acquire the confidence necessary to ignite and inspire others.